+Entry Action

-Entry Action New supply area Creates a new supply area. Сору Copies the currently-selected device group.
-You cannot copy more than one group at a time (no multi-select).
+New supply area Creates a new supply area.

+Сору Copies the selected device group.
+It is possible to copy several groups by means of multi-select.

 Paste Inserts objects of the type Power Grid.

-Delete Deletes the currently-selected device group.
-You cannot delete more than one group at a time (no multi-select).
+Delete Deletes the selected device group.
+It is possible to delete several groups by means of multiple selection.

 Export selected as XML Exports the selected entries as an XML file.

 Import XML Imports objects from an XML file.

 Properties Opens the properties window.

-Help Opens the online-help for the Load Management module.
+Help Opens online help.